Reduce single use plastic with dish soap bars

-With this dish soap bar recipe, I added citric acid, lime juice, lemon peel powder and increased the citrus essential oils.
+With this dish soap bar recipe, I added citric acid, lemon peel powder and increased the citrus essential oils.
 I increased the castor oil amount slightly to make it a little more sudsy.
-Now I don’t want to finish using up the bars from the original batch (but I will.
-Or maybe I’ll rebatch them.
-We’ll see)
+Next batch I may try using 10X orange essential oil to see if the scent holds up even better.

 Get a scrub brush and a soap dish, and you’ll be able to say good bye to one source of single use plastic in your home.
 This recipe makes about 12 3 – 3.5 ounce bars.
 Based on my unscientific research, 2-3 = one bottle of dish soap.